 Dog & Cat By-Law Enforcement

 Dog and Cat By-law enforcement is implemented by 2 patrols/month provided by a Contractor.
-Please be a responsible pet owner and restrict your pets to your own property/yard.
+Under our Bylaws, your pets are to be restricted to your own property/yard, unless they are attended and on a leash.

 ***All complaints and pet enforcement issues to be channeled through the Town office and must be in writing.